rania-benkmicha/PRE/README.md

 - `create_dataset.py` will process a bag file to create a self-supervised dataset

+- `show_dataset.py` will create a collage of worst and best images from dataset

 - `train_test.py` will lanch training and test of the model

 - `generate_rand_params.py` generates random hyperparameters configurations